 Customer churn analysis demonstrates the benefits of combining quantitative and qualitative approaches.
 Sure, it’s great to know your churn rate and even better to be able to anticipate which customers are most likely to defect based on quantitative predictive analytics.
 But qualitative analysis can reveal why your customers are defecting in the first place.
 So while you can use churn prediction to plug individual holes in the bucket, at the same time, you should leverage qualitative research to design a better bucket altogether.

-At Forrester’s Data Strategy & Insights event, I will be speaking about how companies are applying quantitative and qualitative methods together to unravel customer mysteries.
+At Forrester’s CX APAC event, I will be speaking about how companies are applying quantitative and qualitative methods together to unravel customer mysteries.
 Attendees will learn:

 - Whodunnit? — the roles that should work together on customer investigation.